Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Visa Requirements

-Citizens from the US, European Union, Canada, Australia, Israel, New Zealand, Japan and Switzerland, only need a passport that’s valid for at least 3 to 6 months past their intended length of stay.
+Citizens from the US, European Union, Canada, Australia, Israel, New Zealand, Japan, and Switzerland only need a passport that’s valid for at least 3 to 6 months past their intended length of stay.
 Alongside a valid passport, proof of onward travel or a return ticket is required.

 • Vaccinations